eric-rizzi/teaching/_course_specifics/hs_cs.md

 ![Python Emojis]({{ site.baseurl }}/assets/python_emojis.png)

-The Introduction to Python unit is taught using the [Grok Learning](https://groklearning.com) framework as its foundation.
+The Introduction to Python unit is taught using the [Grok Learning](https://groklearning.com) system as its foundation.
 On top of Grok, we supplement the material with various PRIMM based activities.
 These include old classics like having students create MadLibs (strings), Personality Quizzes (variables), and Turtles (loops) to our own ideas such as teaching Prisoners Dilemma (lists) and EmojiPics